Charan-Karthikeyan/Lane-detection-Hough-Lines/README.md

 ![solidyellow](Results/yellow_lane.png "Output for Solid Yellow Lanes")

 ## Purpose
 The Lane Lines on a road denote the designated path on which the vehicle has to traverse on as the actor module of the Path-Planning module of the Autonomous Vehicle.
-The Planning module of the self driving car is dependant on various sensors such as  1.)Visual Perception Sensors(Cameras)  2.)LIDAR  3.)
-RADAR  4.)SONAR or Ultrasonics  .
-This repo is part of the Visual Perception Sensor input to the PLanning moudle.
+The Planning module of the self driving car is dependant on various sensors such as
+1.)Visual Perception Sensors(Cameras)
+2.)LIDAR
+3.)
+RADAR
+4.)SONAR or Ultrasonics
+This repo is part of the Visual Perception Sensor input to the Planning moudle.
 This is a time critical process and can be used to steer the vehicle using Real-Time data.
 The examples of how the lane lines are shown in the below image.

 ## Hough Lines